 The collaboration between economist Morgenstern and mathematician von Neumann led to the birth of entirely new areas investigation in both mathematics and economics.
 These have attracted widespread academic and practical interest since that time.
 Morgenstern wrote many other articles and books, including On the Accuracy of Economic Observations (1950), and Predictability of Stock Market Prices (1970) with subsequent Nobel laureate Clive Granger.
 After retiring from Princeton in 1970, Morgenstern accepted a professorship in economics at New York University, where he would remain until his death in 1977.

-At yovisto, you can learn more about Game Theory in the lecture of Tim Roughgarden from Stanford University on Algorithmic Game Theory.
+At yovisto academic video search, you can learn more about Game Theory in the lecture of Tim Roughgarden from Stanford University on Algorithmic Game Theory.

 References and Further Reading:

 - Oskar Morgenstern at the Concise Encyclopedia of Economics

 - Oskar Morgenstern biography at bookrags